 Aside from using a programmable thermostat when you are away, you can take steps to keep the air moving naturally.
 Open windows in spring and use ceiling fans or portable fans on warmer days.
 You can also consider cooking outside on hot days, using a grill to avoid heating up the interior of your kitchen.

-At Gilmore Heating Air and Solar in Placerville, CA, we specialize in heating and cooling services.
+At Gilmore Heating Air and Plumbing in Placerville, CA, we specialize in heating and cooling services.
 Give us a call if you need service or have questions.

 Knowing that air conditioners need regular maintenance is one thing; actually setting up an appointment is another.
 Most experts recommend that air conditioners be checked out each spring.
 Annual maintenance is an important factor in keeping things running efficiently.
 These appointments can potentially save you money in the long run by extending the lifespan of your various components.